ggiuliano93/YTeto/README.md

 - You will find YTeto.ipa in the release tab of your forked page.

 - Download the .ipa and Install it with [Feather](https://github.com/khcrysalis/Feather) if you have a certificate or [AltStore](https://altstore.io/), [Sidestore](https://sidestore.io/) and [LiveContainer](https://github.com/LiveContainer/LiveContainer) otherwise.

+- If you have playback issues open settings/ytuhd and enable "Fix Playback"

 - Enjoy!